-BEL AIR, Md. — Friday is a big day in court for the family of Rachel Morin.
+BEL AIR, Md. — Friday was a big day in court for the family of Rachel Morin.

-A judge will consider what evidence can be used at trial against her alleged killer Victor Antonio Martinez-Hernandez.
+A judge considered what evidence could be used at trial against her alleged killer Victor Antonio Martinez-Hernandez.

-Morin's family attorney, Randolph Rice, says he expects Hernandez's lawyers to argue for a change of venue, citing national attention the case has received.
+Morin's family attorney, Randolph Rice, said Hernandez's lawyers argued for a change of venue, citing national attention the case has attracted.

 Hernandez was allegedly in the country illegally from El Salvador, when prosecutors say he raped and murdered the mother of five along the Ma & Pa Trail in Bel Air.